ionathanch/MutualInduction/README.md

 * The targets all belong to inductive types in the *same* mutual declaration;
 * The targets each belong to a *different* inductive type; and
-* The targets belong to *all* of the mutual inductive types.
+* ~~The targets belong to *all* of the mutual inductive types.~~

-These conditions ensure that we have exactly all motives needed to apply the recursors to each goal.
+These conditions ensure that we have the right motives needed to apply the recursors to each goal.
-A possible flexibility improvement is to allow omitting targets by filling in the missing motive with a constant function returning `True`.
+If a motive is missing due to a missing target for one of the inductive types, then we add that motive as an additional goal.

 We then check that the provided generalized variables are indeed shared across goals, i.e. declared in each of the goals' contexts.